Katie Holmes, Jamie Foxx Marriage: Will Tom Cruise Want His $5 Million Back?

 It was around the same time when a report from Gawker noted that as per their prenuptial agreement, Tom Cruise has to pay $400,000 for their daughter’s educational and medical expenses until she turns 18.

-Back in 2016, Inquisitr reported that Katie and Jamie were spotted together during Barbra Streisand live concert in Brooklyn.
+Back in 2016, Inquisitr reported that Katie and Jamie were spotted together during a Barbra Streisand live concert in Brooklyn.
 During that time, the couple did not officially announce their relationship.

 Radar’s sources revealed that if she breaks the divorce contract, she will have a huge financial loss.
-The sources further revealed that Katie and Jamie did not think it through when they chose to spend some time together because according to them they were not breaking any contract.
+The sources further revealed that Katie and Jamie did not think it through when they chose to spend some time together because, according to them, they were not breaking any contract.

 “At this point, Tom doesn’t care much what Katie does,” the insider further revealed.
 “But he wouldn’t mind getting his $5 million back!”

-The recently released photographs showing Katie and Jamie at Malibu beach comes after 5 years and one month since the actress divorced her first husband.
-So, it looks like she did not break any contract and if the earlier reports are true — as in such divorce contract exists in reality — then it looks like she is not obliged to pay Tom Cruise his million dollars back.
+The recently released photographs showing Katie and Jamie at a Malibu beach comes after five years and one month since the actress divorced her first husband.
+So, it looks like she did not break any contract and if the earlier reports are true — as in such a divorce contract exists in reality — then it looks like she is not obliged to pay Tom Cruise his $5 million back.

 As of now, Katie Holmes and Jamie Foxx’s representatives have not confirmed the news of their relationship.
-Not only this, nothing substantial has also been revealed about the actress’ contractual divorce with Tom Cruise.
+Not only this, nothing substantial has also been revealed about the actress’s contractual divorce with Tom Cruise.

 [Featured Image by Kevin Winter/Getty Images and Bryan Steffy/Getty Images for Showtime]